gitlabhq/gitlabhq/doc/development/documentation/index.md

 ### Location and naming documents

-Our goal is to have a clear heirarchical structure with meaningful URLs like `docs.gitlab.com/user/project/merge_requests/`.
-With this pattern, you can immediately tell that you are navigating to user-related documentation content about project features; specifically about merge requests.
+Our goal is to have a clear hierarchical structure with meaningful URLs like `docs.gitlab.com/user/project/merge_requests/`.
+With this pattern, you can immediately tell that you are navigating to user-related documentation about project features; specifically about merge requests.
+Our site's paths match those of our repository, so the clear structure also makes documentation easier to update.

+While the documentation is home to a variety of content types, we do not organize by content type.
+For example, do not create groupings of similar media types (e.g. indexes of all articles, videos, etc.).
+Similarly, we do not use glossaries or FAQs.
+Such grouping of content by type makes it difficult to browse for the information you need and difficult to maintain up-to-date content.
-Do not create summaries of similar media types (e.g. an index of all articles, videos, etc.), rather organize content by its subject (e.g. everything related to CI goes together) and cross-link between any related content.
+Instead, organize content by its subject (e.g. everything related to CI goes together) and cross-link between any related content.

 The table below shows what kind of documentation goes where.